ROCK Sex is vibing tribal.

-Enough people were doing variations of it that no one would have suspected the impact of this Latin Funk expansion on it...
+Enough people were doing variations of it that no one could have suspected the impossibly far-reaching impact of this particular Latin-Funk-Rock expansion on it.

 INCREDIBLE BONGO BAND -"Apache" (1973)

-But Afrika Bambaataa and other DJs in mid-70's New York did.
+But DJ Kool Herc, Afrika Bambaataa, and other DJs in mid-'70s New York did.
 It was a secret weapon in their vinyl arsenal as they used its beats to pump up block parties and clubs in the dawning days of HipHop.
 Bambaataa would disguise the labels of his records so no one could swipe his sources.
 But eventually the word got out and the first Rap single to pave the path was...

 SUGARHILL GANG -"Apache" (1981)

 When Sugarhill Gang yells, "Hot butter popcorn", it is a shout-out to the Moog band, HOT BUTTER, (see above) and their hit "Popcorn".
 That toast has since become a running joke in Rap songs, from Funky Four Plus 1 to The Beastie Boys.

 But nothing compared to the infinite reach of Incredible Bongo Band's "Apache" itself which has become the source of 78% of the songs for the past three decades.
 Okay, that's not strictly true, but a massive amount of them!